hack-technicolor/hack-technicolor/docs/Hack Type 1&2.md

 In this example we will be working with the `VANT-F` Gateway on `16.3.7567` which is a `Type 2` firmware.

 Using AutoFlashGUI, allow it to run through getting root.
-If you have changed any of the default settings (eg. Gateway IP, Web Interface Password), please change the defaults in the AutoFlashGUI window.
+If you have changed any of the default settings (eg. Gateway IP, Web Interface Password), you must change the defaults in the AutoFlashGUI window.

 ![16.3 AFG](images/flashgui_16.3.png)